codio/site/source/docs/content/authoring/index.html.md

 - Choose from a selection of panel layouts for each page.
 - Include guidance material for teachers that is not visible to students.

-At the time of writing, the authoring table of contents management is different to books.
-However, we will unify this shortly.